 \begin{enumerate} \item If $p$ divides $ABC(\eps, \fq)$, then $p$ also divides $ABC(12 - \eps, \fq)$. \item For $\sigma \in \Aut(k/\Q)$, if $p$ divides $ABC(\eps, \fq)$, then $p$ also divides $ABC(\eps \circ \sigma, \fq)$. \end{enumerate} \end{corollary}

-\begin{proof} For $\lambda$ a $p$-isogeny character of type $\eps$, we have from \cite[Remark 2]{momose1995isogenies} that the dual isogeny has character $\chi_p\lambda^{-1}$ and is of type $12 - \eps$; since the dual isogeny also has degree $p$, this proves (1), and (2) similarly follows from \Cref{lem:gal_act_eps}. \end{proof}
+\begin{proof} For $\lambda$ a $p$-isogeny character of signature $\eps$, we have from \cite[Remark 2]{momose1995isogenies} that the dual isogeny has character $\chi_p\lambda^{-1}$ and is of signature $12 - \eps$; since the dual isogeny also has degree $p$, this proves (1), and (2) similarly follows from \Cref{lem:gal_act_eps}. \end{proof}

 The code which generates the minimum set of $\eps$ tuples to be considered (i.e. modding out by the $\eps \mapsto 12 - \eps$ and $\Aut(k/\Q)$ actions) is implemented in the function \path{generic_signatures}.
-This returns a dictionary with keys the minimum set of signatures, and values the \emph{type} of that signature, as defined (for all signatures, not just the generic ones) in \Cref{tab:eps_types}.
+This returns a dictionary with keys the minimum set of signatures, and values the \emph{Type} of that signature, as defined (for all signatures, not just the generic ones) in \Cref{tab:eps_types}.

 The reason for grouping all signatures into these particular groups is explained in \Cref{sec:filtering}.